sunderee/analysis-options-generator/README.md

 (similarly to how TypeScript does it with `tsconfig.json`).
 As a result, many developers don't configure their linter in accordance to the best practices, and manual configuration takes time.

+This is an opinionated generator, and will (by default) set the severity to every enabled rule to `error`.

 ## Usage

 First you'll have to generate `rules.json` file; which is just a file of all the rules with some additional information